 Actually, having seen a demo in the mall, I’m sorely tempted to buy one myself…

-If you enjoyed In the Philippines Karaoke is King, you may also like:
+If you enjoyed In the Philippines Karaoke is King, check out Central Philippines – Cebu & Bohol.
+You may also like: